New This Year: Two Great Keynote Speakers!

 Message from the Executive Director

-Welcome to the Northwest Agribusiness Executive Seminar.
-Through months of planning, our steering committee has provided excellent guidance in developing the 2014 program, which centers on high-level presenters, panel discussions, and case studies in collaboration with executives of selected firms and organizations.
+Welcome to the Northwest Agribusiness Executive Seminar!
+Through months of planning, our steering committee has provided excellent guidance in developing the 2016 program.
+This venue centers on high-level presenters, panel and roundtable discussions, and case studies in collaboration with executives of selected firms and organizations.

-Panel discussions on accessing international markets, challenges to regulatory issues, and managing big data from the farm to retail will be outstanding sessions.
-Our featured speakers will address global and domestic macroeconomic implications to U.S. producers.
-The information crafted within each session provides the value industry leaders seek to ensure their business and our region stay competitive in national and international markets.
-In addition, our attendees consistently report the high value they receive just from the networking opportunities alone.
+The information crafted within each session provides the value industry leaders seek to ensure their businesses stay profitable and competitive.
+Also, our attendees consistently report the high value they receive just from the networking opportunities alone.

-I look forward to seeing you at this year’s seminar!
+I look forward to seeing you at the 2016 seminar!

 Written comments from some of the 2014 participants about the seminar: